 by George Herbert

-A broken ALTAR, Lord thy servant rears,
+Lord thy servant rears,

 This poem falls in the category called "shape poems" since it's shape echo's the meaning of the verse.
 It has been noted that it was only eighty years after Herbert's composition that Joseph Addison made the judgment that such a shape poem was "garish and silly."
 Yet Herbert was a man of an earlier century and really another era.
 Up until the sixteenth century the western European view of the world was characterized by what Michel Foucault has called the "doctrine of signatures" described below: